home-assistant/home-assistant.io/source/_integrations/xbox.markdown

 These steps are not required, nor will they be supported if issues are encountered.
 It is recommended to add the integration directly in the Integrations page.
 </div>

-If you prefer not to use the Home Assistant account linking service, you may manually configure a local implementation using the following steps:
+If you prefer not to use the Home Assistant account linking service, you may manually configure a local implementation if your instance is exposed externally over HTTPS using the following steps:

 - Register a new application in [Azure AD](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade)
   - Name your app
   - Select "Personal Microsoft accounts only" under supported account types
-  - For Redirect URI, add: `<INTERNAL_HOME_ASSISTANT_URL>/auth/external/callback`
+  - For Redirect URI, add: `https://<EXTERNAL_HOME_ASSISTANT_URL>/auth/external/callback`
-  Use your internal Home Assistant URL, if you didn't configure one manually, use your local IP address.
-Examples: `http://192.168.0.2:8123/auth/external/callback`, `http://homeassistant.local:8123/auth/external/callback`.
 - Copy your Application (client) ID for later use
 - On the App Page, navigate to "Certificates & secrets"
   - Generate a new client secret and save for later use